-Constructing Digital Cultures: Tweets, trends, race, and gender came out November 2017.
+Constructing Digital Cultures: Tweets, trends, race, and gender came out early 2018.
 Constructing Digital Cultures examines how user-generated narratives on Twitter renegotiate dominant ideas about gender and race.
 Using an in-depth, qualitative examination of individual tweets, the different kinds of dialogue that characterize the platform, and various ways in which people connect, Constructing Digital Cultures provides insight into the nature of digital culture produced on Twitter and the platform’s potential as a virtual public sphere.
 This volume investigates arenas of discussion often seen on Twitter—from entertainment and popular culture to politics, social justice issues, and advertising—and looks into how members of ethnic minority groups use and relate to the platform.

 My interest in this specific area began with he explosive growth of the social media platform Facebook, which resulted in a multi-study research project that investigated how young African American adults use Facebook as an impression management tool.